willy2kle2/vuex-table/README.md

 - **Show/Hide columns**

     Each column can be hidden or shown by clicking on the appropriate checkbox.

+## Documentation

+The documentation is the doc directory.
+You cand find [here]() online documentation

 ## Quick start

 ###Install